frame-lang/frame-docs/advanced_frame/persistence.rst

             ^(demo)
         }

-We will start by creating the system and then immeditely persisting it:
+We will start by creating the system and then immediately persisting it:

 .. code-block::